nam11/Biology_Invasive_Species/index.md

 ### 3.3 Testing

-That leaves one last challenge for scientists to tackle: how to ensure that the newly engineered buffelgrass does not have negative unexpected consequences.
-There needs to be a method to test the modified buffelgrass in a simulated ecosystem to ensure that the modification does lead to worse or unpredicted consequences.
+That leaves one last challenge for scientists to tackle: how to ensure that the newly engineered buffelgrass does not have negative or unexpected consequences.
+There must be a method to test the modified buffelgrass in a simulated ecosystem to ensure that the modification does lead to worse or unpredicted consequences.
 The 1970s have already shown that there is no <i>undo</i> button after buffelgrass was released into the Sonoran desert.
 There needs to be a way to test the altered buffelgrass in a simulated ecosystem before introducing it to the Sonoran desert.

 #### 3.3.1 Biosphere 2

 Biosphere is a fancy term for the earth.
-Bio = biology, and sphere = three dimensional circle.
+Bio = biology and sphere = three dimensional circle.
 Biosphere 2 is similar to the earth as its name implies.
 Biosphere 2 is an airtight mini-earth in Oracle, Arizona.
 Biosphere 2's 7,200,000 cubic meter mini-earth contains five ecosystems under glass domes called biomes: the tropical rainforest, the ocean, the fog desert, the savannah grassland, and the mangrove wetland.
-The managers of Biosphere 2 are receptive to using their resources to research scientific theories that require a large-scale ecosystem to test the hypothesis in.
+The managers of Biosphere 2 are receptive to using their resources to research scientific theories that require a large-scale ecosystem to test the hypothesis.

 There are several reasons why Biosphere 2 would be a good place to test the effects of altered buffelgrass genes:
 1. Biosphere 2 is open to new and groundbreaking research.